DaVinci Resolve, like any other video editor, takes time to learn.

 The Fusion page is a monster in itself – from green screen to animation – there is a lot of advanced stuff in this page.
 It can take months and years to master Fusion.

-But then, if you’re a beginner and need to do basic compositing, you can learn the “The Beginner’s Guide to DaVinci Resolve” to quickly get started without feeling intimidated.
+But then, if you’re a beginner and need to do basic compositing, you can learn “The Beginner’s Guide to DaVinci Resolve” to quickly get started without feeling intimidated.

 The Color Page